Wiredcraft/test-backend/docs/Readme.md

 There are quiet a few things that I think can be implemented to improve this solution:

-* User Sessions

-* Refreshing token
+* Refresh user tokens with it expires.

-* Adding Rate limiter to DoS attacks.
+* Add Rate limiter for DoS attacks.